datalogics-seu/PDFJT-notshipped/README.md

 ** ListUsageRights.java - Lists usage rights in a PDF.
 Useful for testing Acrobat enabled features.
 Place in \samples\signature.

+** QueryAnnotations.java - Iterates through the annotations in a PDF document, listing the subtype of each annotation.
+ If the Annotation is a Link Annotation, the URI (web address) is printed if available.
+If the Annotation is a Widget Annotation, the OnCursorEnter action is printed, such as moving to a different page in the document.
+8.14 update of the v6.3.6 sample.
+Place in \samples\manipulation.
+Looks for AllAnnotations.pdf in top level \samples folder.

 ** RasterizePages.java - Converts PDF to PNG. v8.2 adaptation of v4.2 sample; Place in \samples\images

 ** RemoveUsageRights.java * Removes Usage Rights aka Reader Extensions. v8.10 adaptation of v4.2 sample; Place in \samples\signature.
 RELite cannot process PDFs that already have usage rights